interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 30 December
 * *2.5 hours* Finished tests for progress service.
 Started refactoring on the P5JSDrawingService.
 * *2 hours* Further refactoring on P5JSDrawingService.
-Cleaned up drawText , drawPattern , centralisation functions , scroller functions , drawLastOccurrenceTable and drawBorderTable.
+Cleaned up drawText, drawPattern, centralisation functions, scroller functions, drawLastOccurrenceTable and drawBorderTable.
-* *1.5 hours* Working on refactoring drawLegend , annotatePattern.
+* *1.5 hours* Working on refactoring drawLegend, annotatePattern.
 Also fixed bugs with resizing of animation.

 ### 31 December
 * *1.5 hours* Refactored drawLegend and all auxiliary functions within P5JSDrawService.
-Still need to rework smooth animations and playing functionality of the animation.
+Still need to rework smooth animations and the playing functionality of the animation.
-* *2 hours* Finished refactoring of the draw service.Started working on testing it and documenting.
+* *2 hours* Finished refactoring of the draw service.
+Started working on testing it and documenting.

 ## Week 16